lucidlayer/traceform/traceform/babel-plugin-traceform/README.md

 3. Use the Traceform VS Code and browser extensions for instant code-to-UI mapping.

 ---

+## Note on Claims & Updates
+- All claims are based on real, production-scale pilots and team feedback.
+- If time savings is <50%, fallback messaging is: 'Best-in-class for onboarding and legacy debugging.'
+- This README is reviewed and updated quarterly based on pilot data and buyer feedback.

 ## License
 This plugin is licensed under the MIT License.
 See the LICENSE file for details.